alanjones2/assistantscharts2/streamlit/README.md

 - ``asst_utils.py`` is an implementation of the original Jupter Note code in the form of a library class.
 - ``.streamlit`` this folder does not exist in the repo but should be present and contain a Streamlit secrets file that contains a vaild OpenAI API key

+### _Important note!
+You must read this before running the code._

+In the file ``asst_utils.py`` beginning on line 98 you will see that the method that runs the model has a `return` statement inserted at the beginning meaning that the code in this method will not be called.
+This is deliberate - the idea being that you will not accidentally be spending money until you are happy that the app is running.
+When you have the code running, comment out or delete this line.

+    def run_assistant_and_wait_for_result(self, assistant, thread, status_field, display_messages = False):
+            # comment out the next line to run the model
+            # uncomment it for debugging so the model does not run
+            return
+            id = self.get_image_file()
+            if id: self.client.files.delete(id)

 ---
 ### If you find this content useful, please consider one or more of the following: